macbre/phantomas/docs/metrics.md

 ##### `layoutDuration`

-combined durations in seconds of all page layouts (ms)
+combined durations of all page layouts (ms)

 ##### `recalcStyleCount`